jacquelinewalsh/jacquelinewalsh.github.io/README.md

-#Background and Interests
+**Background and Interests**
 I am currently a senior at The George Washington University studying Communication and Journalism.
 After I finish my undergraduate degree in the next few weeks, I am hoping to be admitted to Northwestern's Sports Journalism Masters program for Fall 2021.
 I am eager to apply the data journalism expertise I have developed over this semester through this course in my future journalism endeveours involving sports.

-##First R Assignment
+**First R Assignment**
-Here is a project from an assignment this semester that involved working with Impeachment data.
+Check out a project from earlier this semester that involved working with Impeachment data.

 ```markdown
 # 1) The column "for_impeachment" indicates whether the member has publicly called for